 We wanted to grab selfies with alpacas, so naturally, we headed to the Smith Mountain Lake Alpaca farm in southwest Virginia to meet up with their adorable alpacas.
-With fur as soft as a teddy bear, who wouldn’t want to take part in this one of a kind experience?
+With fur as soft as a teddy bear, who wouldn’t want to take part in this one-of-a-kind experience?

 Scott and I love animals.
-Although whenever we meet an animal, we want to hug, squeeze, feed, and love it to pieces, we’ve learned in our travels that human contact is not always good for the well-being of the animals.
+Whenever we meet an animal, we want to hug, squeeze, feed, and love it to pieces, however, we’ve learned in our travels that human contact is not always good for the well-being of the animals.
 This was the case during our visit to the Toucan Rescue Ranch in Costa Rica, where touching sloths was strictly prohibited for a number of reasons.
 The alpacas at Smith Mountain Lake, on the other hand, are social animals that enjoy human interaction!

 If you love animals as much as we do then make sure to add this Virginia alpaca farm to your next family-friendly road trip!

 The Smith Mountain Lake Alpaca Farm is more than a typical petting zoo.
 You could say they focus more on educational agri-tourism – they breed and raise their alpacas, create sustainable products, host shows, and make your visit an educational experience.
 The farm is home to over 70 premium alpacas ranging in all colors, shapes, and sizes.
 In fact there were 5 or 6 new born crias (baby alpacas) during our visit.